cloudfoundry-attic/cf-docs/source/docs/running/architecture/terms.html.md

 > In BOSH, a release is a set of software and configuration templates that are installed on the VMs created from a stemcell.

-## <a id='resource pool'></a>resource pool
+## <a id='resource pool'></a>resource pool ##

-> tbd
+> In a BOSH manifest, a resource pool defines the characteristics of a pool of VMs to be created, to which one or more [jobs](#job)can be assigned.
+The attributes defined for a resource pool include the number of VMs to create and the stemcell from which to create them; the number of CPUs and the amount of RAM and disk space to configure for each VM, and so on.
+<br><br>

+> Refer to [Cloud Foundry Example Manifest](../../running/deploying-cf/vsphere/cloud-foundry-example-manifest.html) to see resource pool definitions, and how each job in the manifest is assigned to a resource pool.

 ## <a id='router'></a>Router ##

 >  The Router routes traffic coming into Cloud Foundry to the appropriate component -- usually Cloud Controller or an application running on a DEA node.
 The router is implemented in Go.
 Routers listen for the messages that a DEA issues when an application comes online or goes offline, and maintain an in-memory routing table.
 Incoming requests are load balanced across a pool of Routers.

-## <a id='simple-blobstore-server'></a>Simple Blobstore Server ##
-> Cloud Foundry's blobstore.
-See [BOSH Blobstore](#bosh-blobstore).
+<br><br>

+> For more information, see [Router](router.html).

 ## <a id='space'></a> Space ##

-> In Cloud Foundry, a Space is a logical grouping of applications and services within an [Organization](#org).
-Examples may include personal Spaces which are similar to a user's home directory in an operating system or shared Spaces like "Development", "Staging", and "Production".
-Users in an Organization need to be granted specific permissions in a Space in order to access it.
+> In Cloud Foundry, a space is a logical grouping of applications and services within an [organization](#org).
+Examples may include personal spaces which are similar to a user's home directory in an operating system or shared Spaces like "Development", "Staging", and "Production".
+Users in an organization must be granted specific permissions in a Space in order to access it.
+<br><br>
+> For more information see [Organizations and Spaces](../../using/managing-apps/orgs-and-spaces.html).

 ## <a id='staging'></a> staging ##

 >  Staging refers to the processing performed by a DEA on an uploaded application, in accordance with the buildpack selected for use by Cloud Foundry or specified by the user.
-The result of staging process is a [droplet](#droplet).
+The result of thestaging process is a [droplet](#droplet).

 ## <a id='stemcell'></a>stemcell##